RuanPienaarCode/RUAPIE084_PTO2301_GroupD_RuanPienaar_ITW9_Final/README.md

 Try to include other optional pages/sections such as work-experience, a projects section to showcase what you have worked on, a navigation bar if it's applicable to your site etc.
 Ensure that you have no placeholder or dummy content inside your web page.<br>
-#Styling Outcomes:
+#Styling Outcomes:<br>
-#Make use of Flexbox styles:
+#Make use of Flexbox styles:<br>
-○ with any containers or content where containing elements are not flowing well with the content inside of them,
+○ with any containers or content where containing elements are not flowing well<br>
+with the content inside of them,<br>
-○ where content is being cut off,
+○ where content is being cut off,<br>
-○ wherever you see it fit to implement,
+○ wherever you see it fit to implement,<br>
-○ where it may improve the responsiveness of content on your site.
+○ where it may improve the responsiveness of content on your site.<br>
 #Implement CSS Grid styles:<br>
-○ on any sort of content that uses fixed layouts that are unresponsive/use too many media queries.<br>
+○ on any sort of content that uses fixed layouts that are unresponsive/use too<br>
+many media queries.<br>
 There may be instances where either the application of CSS Grid and Flexbox may be a solution to your project.
 It is up to you, as the developer, to decide which is the best